sacchinbhg/sacchinbhg/README.md

 ### Hi there 👋
-🔭 I’m currently working on Lidar Obstacle avoidance robot 🌱 I’m currently learning ROS, Python and C++
+🔭 I’m currently working on Autonoumous Underwater Vehicle 🌱 I’m currently learning ROS, Python and C++
 👯 I’m looking to collaborate on any robotics related project 🤔 I’m looking for help with how to start ML or DL based projects